aminmgk/Python_Algorithm/README.md

 ## Features
 ### Task 1: Setting up the System
-This task creates the foundational structure of the shop, allowing users to:
+Creating the foundational structure of the shop, allowing users to:

 Select a specific phone or tablet.
 Choose whether a phone is SIM Free or Pay As You Go.